renoua/swiftcontrol/README.md

 - Windows (make sure you have installed the "[Microsoft Visual C++ Runtime libraries](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)")
 - [Web](https://jonasbark.github.io/swiftcontrol/) (you won't be able to do much)

+## Troubleshooting
+Your Zwift device is found but connection does not work properly?
+You may need to update the firmware in Zwift Companion app.

 ## How does it work?
 The app connects to your Zwift device automatically.